 Our Board of Directors brings together a powerful collection of local and national leaders in the fight for women’s health and well-being.
 Organizations listed for identification purposes only.

 For more than 20 years, Rosana has been on the front-lines of racial justice and human rights efforts on the local and national scene.
-Since 2007, she’s held senior leadership positions in two of the most effective grassroots-led organizations in New Orleans: Safe Streets/Strong Communities and Voice Of The Ex-offender) She came to VOTE from her position as Co-Director of Safe Streets.
+Since 2007, she’s held senior leadership positions in two of the most effective grassroots-led organizations in New Orleans: Safe Streets/Strong Communities and Voice Of The Ex-offender (V.O.T.E.).
 Previously Rosana worked with the National Immigration Law Center helping to create the New Orleans Worker Center for Racial Justice.
 Prior to joining NILC, she worked with SEIU in Miami, after having been displaced from New Orleans by Hurricane Katrina.
 Before Katrina, Rosana worked for a diverse range of community organizations, including the Hispanic Apostolate, the Lesbian and Gay Community Center of New Orleans, and People’s Youth Freedom School.
-Ms. Cruz came to New Orleans though her work with the Southern Regional Office of Amnesty International in Atlanta.
-Originally from Miami, Rosana now lives in Mid City.
-She is the mother of an energetic 9 year old child and a graduate student in the Latin American Studies and a BA in Race and Gender.
+Ms. Cruz first came to New Orleans though her work with the Southern Regional Office of Amnesty International in Atlanta.
+She holds an MA in Latin American Studies and a BA in Race and Gender.
 She has lived in New Orleans for over 15 years and is raising a brilliant kid.

 Laura McTighe, Columbia University, Department of Religion